Alignments and Profiles.

 At the end of the day I had the information to draw a preliminary plan of the house.

-The style and general shape of the house had been decided, but that day I was more interested in the total accessible length, width and height.
+The style and general shape of the house had been decided, but that day I was more interested in the total acceptable length, width and height.

 Setting out the job was the same as working in Australia except many of the stakes were round timber cut from saplings where as in Australia we use sawn timber.

-Two and a half inch flat head nails are the preferred nails for everything here.
+Two and a half inch flat head nails are the preferred nails for construction work.

-After setting out where the house would sit it was easy to imagine the position of the sun throughout the day in different season.
+After setting out the position of the house, it was easy to imagine the position of the sun throughout the day in different season.

 From there the shape and sizes of windows could be decided.